 - Windshield and glass damage.
 Covers damage to the windshield and side mirrors.

-- Total loss coverage.
-If your scooter gets totaled, total loss coverage pays the retail price of the current model year version of your scooter.
+- Total loss.
+If your scooter gets totaled, you can buy a new scooter of the current model year.

 Do different kinds of scooters have different insurance requirements?